 I haven’t put down my hook since!
 I still sleep with my very 1st…and very wonky crochet blanket!
 I’ve made a wide variety of crochet items and hands-down, blankets are my most favorite to make and design!
 To me, they bring a level of comfort and commitment when making them.

 I am incredibly passionate about my local CASA program!
 CASA stands for Court Appointed Special Advocate.
-CASA is a national organization with programs in many counties across the U.S. In 2018, I was sworn in as a CASA volunteer and have advocated for 7 foster children in the juvenile justice system.
-I am currently working part-time as a recruiter for my local CASA program!
-Because I’m so passionate about the program, it’s easy for me to go out into my community and speak to others about the difference they can make for a foster child!
+CASA is a national organization with programs in many counties across the U.S. In 2018, I was sworn in as a CASA volunteer and have advocated for 8 foster children in the juvenile justice system.
+Because I’m so passionate about the program, you’ll often hear me talk about how you can make a difference in the life of a foster child!

 I’m also passionate about my grandbabies!
 I have four adult children and NINE grands!
 I have six granddaughters and three grandsons!
 I love being their NeeNee!

 What is something people don't know about you?

 I was raised in the Japanese culture on an island in the middle of the Pacific Ocean.
 My dad, who is actually my adoptive father, was Japanese.
 He grew up in Hawaii and after serving two tours in Vietnam, he was stationed in Georgia and lived in the same apartment complex as we did.
 After he married my mother (when I was nine months old), we all moved from Georgia to Hawaii.
 I danced hula for years and danced professionally in competitions.
 My comfort food consists of ramen noodles, seaweed, mochi, octopus, and all sorts of “weird foods” most people can’t stand the smell of!